kslstn/CozirTools/readme.md

 #Tools#
 ###Calibrate###
 Commands the sensor to calibrate itself.
 To be used when the sensor is surrounded by fresh air.
+###LogToCSV###
+Polls the sensor and logs average and extreme measurements at fixed intervals.
+Via the serial monitor (USB) the log can be requested as CSV, that can be copied to a spreadsheet.
+About nine logs can be made before the memory is full.
+As soon as I have a datalogger shield, I will make sketch for creating bigger logs.
 ###LogToSerial###
-Gets the sensor's measurements and sends these to the serial port (USB).
+Gets the sensor's measurements and sends these to the serial port.
 ###SetDigiFilter###
 The digital filter can be adjusted to filter out noise in the measurements
 ###SetToPolling###